sourceduty/Chemistry_Simulator/README.md

  ```

-Chemist was asked to rewrite a helpful tip for campers who want to intensify their initial magnesium fire to get a campfire started faster.
-The original tip is "When using a magnesium fire starter use water to intensify the initial initial flame with care to ensure safety and effectiveness." and Chemist didn't agree.
-Chemist was also asked about using wet paper and wet wood to cause an intensified fire.
+Chemistrty Simulator was asked to rewrite a helpful tip for campers who want to intensify their initial magnesium fire to get a campfire started faster.
+The original tip is "When using a magnesium fire starter use water to intensify the initial initial flame with care to ensure safety and effectiveness." and Chemistrty Simulator didn't agree.
+Chemistrty Simulator was also asked about using wet paper and wet wood to cause an intensified fire.

-Chemist's Response:
+Chemistrty Simulator's Response:

 When using a magnesium fire starter, avoid blowing directly on the initial magnesium flames to prevent scattering the hot magnesium particles, which can lead to a hazard.
 Instead, gently fan the air above the flames to encourage the fire to spread to your tinder.
 Do not add water to the magnesium flames.
 Water can react violently with burning magnesium, producing hydrogen gas and potentially causing a more intense fire.
 After igniting the magnesium shavings, carefully add your tinder and kindling, gradually building up the fire.

-Chemist's Rationale:
+Chemistrty Simulator's Rationale:

 1. Avoiding Water: Magnesium burns at a very high temperature, and adding water can cause a hazardous reaction.
 Water can decompose, releasing hydrogen gas, which is highly flammable and can lead to an explosion.
 This reaction is not only dangerous but can also extinguish your fire-starting efforts.